 After lunch, we headed to Manebhajan and everyone bid their last goodbye.
 The vehicles were arranged on demand by IH.
 My friend and I left for Darjeeling which took around 2 hours while others had left for Bagdogra Airport/NJP which would take another 4-5 hours.

-I realised Sandakphu Trek wasn’t just limited to the accomplishing the peak, it was all about the whole journey and experiencing out everything it offers!
+I realized Sandakphu Trek wasn’t just limited to the accomplishing the peak, it was all about the whole journey and experiencing out everything it offers!

 How to Reach Siliguri?